-My policy experience includes time at the Heritage Foundation and the International Trade Commission, an affiliation with the St. Louis Federal Reserve, and service in various advisory roles for political campaigns and state government entities within Missouri.
-Furthermore, I have worked extensively with several faculty members in the Sanford Institute of Public Policy at Duke University on issues related to K-12 education policy.
+In addition to my faculty position at Mizzou, I am currently visiting senior fellow and acting director of academic outreach at the Center for Growth and Opportunity, which is dedicated to exploring "the scientific foundations of the interaction between individuals, business, and government to improve well-being for individuals and society."
+My other policy experience includes time at the Heritage Foundation and the International Trade Commission, an affiliation with the St. Louis Federal Reserve, service in senior advisory roles for political campaigns and state government entities within Missouri, and participation in various events held by the Show-Me Institute.
+I have also worked extensively with several faculty members in the Sanford Institute of Public Policy at Duke University on K-12 policy.

 On 9/26/2017, Columbia College hosted the Show-Me Institute’s panel discussion on criminal justice reform, “Behind Bars in Missouri — Who is Paying the Price?”
 I addressed the economics of criminal justice reform with a focus on trends, underlying causes, and implications for reform.

 This document gives a detailed overview of promising policies to bring prosperity back to Missouri through higher economic growth, more jobs, and larger paychecks.
 Some of these reforms were passed into law during the 2017 legislative session, but much remains to be done.A Guide to Tax Reform in Missouri